Lynne Ramsay

-Lynne Ramsay (born 5 December 1969) is a Scottish filmmaker and cinematographer best known for the feature films Ratcatcher (1999), Morvern Callar (2002), We Need to Talk About Kevin (2011), You Were Never Really Here (2017), and Die My Love (2025).

-Her works are marked by a fascination with children, young people and mothers as well as the recurring themes of grief, guilt, death, and its aftermath.
+Lynne Ramsay (born 5 December 1969) is a Scottish filmmaker known for films such as Ratcatcher (1999), Morvern Callar (2002), We Need to Talk About Kevin (2011), You Were Never Really Here (2017), and Die My Love (2025).
+She has received numerous accolades.
+Her work is marked by a fascination with children, young people, and mothers, as well as the recurring themes of grief, guilt, death, and the aftermath of each.

 Early life and education

-Ramsay was born on 5 December 1969 in Glasgow into a working-class family.
-Her parents introduced her to movies at an early age through the work of Bette Davis, Nicolas Roeg, Alfred Hitchcock, and Michael Curtiz.
-She also credits the 1939 film The Wizard of Oz as an early inspiration.

-Ramsay had an early passion for photography.
-She studied fine art and photography at Napier College, Edinburgh.
-In class she watched Maya Deren's film Meshes of the Afternoon and later cites it as a turning point in her career, inspiring her to apply to film school on a whim and encouraging her turn towards filmmaking.

-In 1995, she graduated from the National Film and Television School in Beaconsfield, England, where she specialised in cinematography and direction.
+Ramsay was born into a working-class family in Glasgow on 5 December 1969.
+Her mother, Eleanor, introduced her to films at an early age through the works of Bette Davis, Nicolas Roeg, Alfred Hitchcock, and Michael Curtiz.
+She also credits The Wizard of Oz (1939) as an inspiration.
+She had an early passion for painting which gave way to photography, and studied fine art and photography at Edinburgh Napier University.
+While there, she watched Meshes of the Afternoon (1943), which she later cited as a turning point as it inspired her to apply to film school on a whim and begin pursuing film.
+She moved to England to attend the National Film and Television School in Beaconsfield, graduating in 1995 with a focus on cinematography and direction.

 Career

 1996–1998: Short films

-In 1996 Ramsay completed her debut short film Small Deaths as her graduating film at the UK's National Film and Television School.
+In 1996, Ramsay completed her debut short film Small Deaths as her graduating film at the National Film and Television School.
 It is a series of three vignettes of children grappling with familial realities and the repercussions of their actions.
-Ramsay is the writer, director and cinematographer for this film.
-It won the 1996 Cannes Film Festival Short Film Prix du Jury.
+Ramsay is the writer, director and cinematographer on the film, After it was bought by the producer Gavin Emerson he submitted it for the 1996 Cannes Film Festival where it won the Short Film Prix du Jury.
 Later that same year Ramsay finished Kill the Day, her second short film.
 It captures a day in the life of a heroin addict recently released from jail, and tackles the theme of memory.

 Gasman (1998), also written and directed by Ramsay, is about a brother and sister who attend a Christmas party with their father, and encounter two other children who are strangely familiar with him.
 This won her another Prix du Jury that year as well as a nomination for a BAFTA Award for Best Short Film.